chloe-gilligan/Gilligan_Putnam_Lab_Notebook/_posts/20240401_April_goals_log.md

 - Running into a big issue with sample ID's while making a table of collected samples Making a table for c

+20240418
+- Trying to figure out Astrangia poculata data, comparing data between Jills sample ID's, the sample ID's in the boxes, and the sample ID's that we have in slides.
+Made a comparison and overlapped them to figure out any inconsistencies.

 20240422

 - Made QR codes for all dry storage linking to inventory